 Struggling to distinguish one Demand Side Platform (DSP) from another?
-We asked a programmatic supervisor how he chooses the right DSP for each channel, how he measures success, how he sells in-feed native to his clients, and more.
+We asked a programmatic supervisor how he chooses the right DSP for each channel, how he measures success, and how he sells in-feed native to his clients.

 KM: My name is Keagan McDonnell and I’m the Programmatic Supervisor for both AMP Agency Boston and Advantage Media Solutions.
 AMP and Advantage Media are sister companies both owned by our parent company Advantage Solutions.
 I oversee the programmatic team from a day-to-day operations perspective, leading strategy, delivery, and optimization.

 AMP Boston is a full service marketing and advertising agency.
 We service primarily digital clients, about 90% of our clients are digital only.
 Advantage Media is a programmatic media company for retail and CPG brands and also serves as AMP’s internal trade desk.

 About 2 years ago we started to build out our in-house trading desk leveraging Advantage Media’s MomentAware™ DMP.
 Our in house programmatic team has been steadily growing ever since, and we’re looking to continue to build and leverage an in-house team for everything programmatic.

 Q: What does your average day look like?